gornskew/lisply-mcp/README.md

 The script also supports configuration via environment variables.
 You can specify variables with the "LISPLY_" prefix or with no prefix:

-**Note:** It's important to keep straight the difference between host ports (listening on and reachable from the host system) and container ports (internal to the container, visible to the Lisply backend service process):
+**Note:** It is important to keep straight the difference between host ports (listening on and reachable from the host system) and container ports (internal to the container, visible to the Lisply backend service process):